cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 I tried several things, including crafting my own backup archive from the remaining leftover files (the restoration of which caused a segfault somewhere).

-After digging around the internet for a while, I found [this CockroachDB issue: _`cli: add debug recover commands for loss of quorum recovery`_](https://github.com/cockroachdb/cockroach/issues/71860).
+After digging around the internet for a while, I found [this CockroachDB issue: _`add debug recover commands for loss of quorum recovery`_](https://github.com/cockroachdb/cockroach/issues/71860).
 Exactly what I needed!
 But this command [was not documented](https://www.cockroachlabs.com/docs/v24.1/cockroach-commands) in the official docs.

 > Before you read on, here is my advice: even if your cluster is already broken, **back it up**.
 It's as simple as a `cp -r roach.d/ roach.d.bk`.